Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Estimation

 Establishing the asymptotic properties of the ML estimator requires that it is uniquely identified.
 In order to achieve unique identification, the parameters need to be constrained so that the mixture components cannot be 'relabelled' to produce the same model with a different parameter vector.
-The required assumption is
+To that end, we assume that

-In the case of the structural G-StMVAR model, identification also requires that Assumption~\ref{as:eigenvalues} is satisfied (see Section~\ref{sec:structural_model}).\footnote{With the appropriate zero constraints on $W$, this condition can be relaxed, however \citep[see the related discussion in][]{Virolainen2:2021}.} Then, identification of the structural model follows from the identification of the reduced form model.
+In the case of the structural G-StMVAR model, identification also requires that Assumption~\ref{as:eigenvalues} is satisfied (see Section~\ref{sec:structural_model}).\footnote{With the appropriate zero restrictions on $W$, this condition can be relaxed, however \citep[see the related discussion in][Section~3]{Virolainen:2024}.} Then, identification of the structural model follows from the identification of the reduced form model.